cockroachdb/docs/src/current/v23.2/cluster-virtualization-setting-scopes.md

 Refer to the [Cluster Virtualization Overview]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}#known-limitations) for further detail.
 {{site.data.alerts.end}}

-When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) has a scope, which may be the virtual cluster or the system interface.
+When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) has a scope, which may be the virtual cluster or the system virtual cluster.

-- When a cluster setting is scoped to the virtual cluster, it affects only the virtual cluster and not the system interface.
+- When a cluster setting is scoped to the virtual cluster, it affects only the virtual cluster and not the system virtual cluster.
 To configure a cluster setting that is scoped to the virtual cluster, you must have the `admin` role on the virtual cluster, and you must connect to the virtual cluster before configuring the setting.
 The majority of cluster settings are scoped to the virtual cluster and are visible only when connected to the virtual cluster.
 Refer to [Cluster settings scoped to the virtual cluster](#cluster-settings-scoped-to-the-virtual-cluster).
-- When a cluster setting is scoped to the system interface, it effects the entire storage cluster.
-To configure a cluster setting that is scoped to the system interface, you must have the `admin` role on the system interface, and you must connect to the system interface before configuring the setting.
-Refer to [Cluster settings scoped to the system interface](#cluster-settings-scoped-to-the-system-interface).
+- When a cluster setting is scoped to the system virtual cluster, it affects the entire storage cluster.
+To configure a cluster setting that is scoped to the system virtual cluster, you must have the `admin` role on the system virtual cluster, and you must connect to the system virtual cluster before configuring the setting.
+Refer to [Cluster settings scoped to the system virtual cluster](#cluster-settings-scoped-to-the-system-virtual-cluster).
-- When a cluster setting is system-visible, it can be set only from the system interface but can be queried from any virtual cluster.
+- When a cluster setting is system-visible, it can be set only from the system virtual cluster but can be queried from any virtual cluster.
 For example, virtual cluster can query a system-visible cluster setting's value to help adapt to the storage cluster's configuration.
 Refer to [System-visible cluster settings](#system-visible-cluster-settings).

 {% comment %}
 Src: cockroach gen settings-list --show-class --show-format against v23.2.0-rc.2